Where do you have the best control over your potential customers’ experience?

 How to use the onsite notification feed

 High-intent visitors are likely to engage with the notification feed, making it a critical part of the sales funnel.
-That’s why ecommerce stores, SaaS businesses, and agencies use diverse strategies to move different shoppers down the funnel.
+That’s why the top Shopify stores, SaaS businesses, and agencies use diverse strategies to move different shoppers down the funnel.

 Here are nine strategies they’re using.